Social listening terms, defined clearly.

 What is social listening?

-Read definition →What is consumer intelligence?
+Read the definition →What is consumer intelligence?

-Read definition →Social listening vs brand monitoring
+Read the definition →Social listening vs brand monitoring

-Read definition →The vocabulary, in one line.
+Read the definition →The rest of the vocabulary, in one line.

 Sentiment analysis